Season of Racial Healing, Justice, & Reconciliation

 The ECCT Annual Convention also approved:

-- training all leaders in clergy transition on the impact of white privilege and the importance of including diverse candidates in every search
+- training all leaders in clergy transition on the impact of white privilege and the importance of including diverse candidates in every search (sessions in process, led by Canon for Mission Leadership with Canon for Mission Integrity & Training);

 - asking parishes in clergy transition processes to report the number of candidates of color included in their process;